anitguru/checkov-pipeline-demo/README.md

 ## Reference: https://www.aquasec.com/products/trivy/

 Trivy can be added at different phases of a build.
 Currently configured, it's within the Dockerfile to stop a build if doesn't meet scanning security requirements.
-Alternatively, it can scan after the Docker image is created and its telemetry published to the Github Security tab.
+Alternatively, it can scan after the Docker image is created and its telemetry published to the Github Security tab _(https://github.com/anitguru/trivy-container-demo/security/code-scanning)_.